10 awesome places around the world for water sports

 Busan Coast, South Korea

-The Busan Coast is closely tied to the maple leaf following the story of Canadian sailor Lawrence Lemieux at the 1988 Games in Seoul.
-Lemieux gave up his chances of finishing second in the Finn sailing competition in order to help a boat that had been capsized.
+The Busan Coast is closely tied to the maple leaf following the story of Canadian sailor Lawrence Lemieux at the 1988 Olympic Games in Seoul.
+Lemieux gave up his chances of finishing second in a leg of his Finn sailing competition in order to help a boat that had been capsized.
 Due to his sportsmanship, Lawrence was awarded the Pierre de Coubertin medal.
 His story turned the Busan waters into a landmark of Canadian Olympic history.
-Sailing this stretch of water is sure to make you proud to of our Olympic heritage.
+Sailing this stretch of water is sure to make you proud of our Olympic heritage.

 River Thames, United Kingdom

 With a length of 346km, the Thames is the longest river in the United Kingdom, flowing from the south into the North Sea.
 It is the ultimate destination for paddlers and rowers.
-Not only can you travel for hours, but you are surrounded by magnificent panoramas such as the Parliament, St. Paul’s Cathedral, the Globe Theater, Tower Bridge and other architectural highlights – and that’s only the part that runs through London.
+Not only can you travel for hours, but you are surrounded by magnificent panoramas such as the Palace of Westminster, St. Paul’s Cathedral, the Globe Theater, Tower Bridge and other architectural highlights – and that’s only the part that runs through London.
+It’s also the site of the Oxford and Cambridge Boat Races, first held in 1829.

 Fun fact: Lonely Planet named rowing the Thames one of the greatest adventures in the world.
 What are you waiting for!